F3NN3X/InfoPanel.StreamDeck/README.md

 1. **New Sensors**: Define in main class, add to container, update in sensor service
 2. **New Configuration**: Add settings to ConfigurationService with section-based accessors
-3. **New Data Properties**: Extend TemplateData model and update validation
+3. **New Data Properties**: Extend StreamDeckData model and update validation

 ## Troubleshooting